Hurricane Rafael: Cuba

 A hurricane watch went into effect for six eastern provinces of Cuba on November 4.
 The provinces of Camagüey and Las Tunas saw a tropical storm warning go into effect.
 Due to the system's expected impacts, over 66,000 people were evacuated from Guantánamo province.
 Additionally, several flights were cancelled, and maritime traffic between Batabanó and Nueva Gerona was suspended.
 Classes were suspended in multiple provinces with transportation services halted in multiple towns in Western Cuba, including the capital city Havana.
 Rafael approached as the country was still recovering from a country-wide power blackout and the effects of Hurricane Oscar, which struck the eastern part of Cuba about two weeks earlier.
 More than 283,000 people evacuated ahead of the storm, including 98,300 from Havana.

 United States

 Rip current warnings were issued for much of the Gulf Coast of the United States.

 Florida

-A tropical storm watch was issued on November 4 for the lower and middle Florida Keys from Key West to the west of the Channel 5 Bridge and for the Dry Tortugas.
-On November 5, the watch was upgraded to a tropical storm warning for the lower and middle Florida Keys.
+A tropical storm watch was posted on November 4 for the Florida Keys from the Dry Tortugas to the west of the Channel 5 Bridge, including Key West.
+On November 5, the watch was upgraded to a tropical storm warning.
 As a precaution, schools in Monroe County were closed on November 6.